salliewalecka/Hawaii_RegimesPredictors/README.md

 | notebooks/PCA.ipynb | Exploratory work on data to try and understand why we might not be classifying some classescorrectly |
 | notebooks/Neural-Net.ipynb| Legacy NN code that was not included in write-up |

+# Notes:

+We tagged a snapshot `PROJECT_DEADLINE` of the repo when the results were written up for the report.
+This will help verify results of our report.
+We later realized some of the cells in the notebook had broken, so we created a branch `fix` that aimed to rememdy these issues.
+We were worried that some of our numbers might change due to randomness, so we will leave this on a branch until the project is graded and merge it to trunk at the end of June.

 # Overall Results